-- SPEA-V 356 Introduction to Nonprofit Accounting and Reporting (3 cr.) - SPEA-V 401 Financial and Cost-Benefit Analysis (3 cr.) - SPEA-V 458 Fund Development for Nonprofit Organizations (3 cr.) - BUS-A 200 Foundations in Accounting (3 cr.)
+- SPEA-V 356 Introduction to Nonprofit Accounting and Reporting (3 cr.) - SPEA-V 458 Fund Development for Nonprofit Organizations (3 cr.) - BUS-A 200 Foundations in Accounting (3 cr.)

 Nonprofit Field (Minimum of 3 credit hours) Select one course from a special feature of a nonprofit field, service arena, or industry.
 Examples include: